fetian-debug/chat-app-backend/README.md

 ### Usage
 - Open your browser and navigate to http://localhost:3000.
+- You need to Run Frontend Also on http://localhost:8080
 - You should see the chat interface.
 - Open multiple tabs or browsers to test real-time messaging.